 Behind us was the laughter of people enjoying the space.
 People playing a three way table tennis game.
 People drawing at the table.
 People creating new composite shapes with magnets.

 There is a sign on the wall taken from the LYC Gallery, which invites visitors to ‘Enjoy yourselves, but don’t waste paper.
 The paper is free.
 Please leave the table tidy.’
 This gentle exhortation to tidy playfulness resonates with me.
 I want you to play and I will provide the space for you to do so, but please recognise the parameters of the game.
 It is those rules that make play possible.
-Respect the time that you given to the game by committing and playing whole-heartedly.
+Respect the time that you have given to the game by committing and playing whole-heartedly.
 Playing is most enjoyable when you dedicate yourself fully to it.

 For the first time in Manchester, I saw a connection between Li’s work and my own.
 Work that I have known as long as I can remember.
 I recognise in my own playful methods, the restrictions that Li placed on his work.
 The importance of playing for adults, as well as children and, if possible, all playing together.